-This ginger scallion noodle recipe is an homage to of one of the greatest dishes in New York City: the $4.95 plate of ginger scallion noodles at Great New York Noodletown in Chinatown.
+This ginger scallion noodle recipe, adapted from Momofuku: A Cookbook, by David Chang and Peter Meehan, pays homage to one of one of the most celebrated restaurant dishes in New York City: the $6.95 "lo mien with ginger and scallions" at Great N.Y.
+Noodletown in Manhattan's Chinatown district.

-Ginger scallion sauce is a mother sauce at Momofuku, something that Chef Chang uses over and over again, and you can do the same.
-Stir a few tablespoons into a bowl of hot noodles, on a bowl of rice topped with a fried egg, or use as a condiment with grilled meat or seafood.
+Ginger scallion sauce is a mother sauce for Chang, who uses it often at his restaurants.
+You should too: Stir a few tablespoons into a bowl of hot noodles, drizzle it over rice topped with a fried egg, or use it as a condiment for grilled meat or seafood.

-- 2 1⁄2 cups thinly sliced scallions (greens and whites; from 1 to 2 large bunches)
+- 2 1⁄2 cups thinly sliced scallions (greens and whites, from 1–2 large bunches)